rggibson/Authtopus/README.md

 ---------

 - GET: `/auth/v1.0/current_user` - Retrieves the currently authenticated user

   Request fields:

   Response fields:
     * `email_verified` - The verified email of the user, if any
     * `email_pending` - The pending email of the user.
 May be same as email_verified.
     * `username` - The username of the user
-    * `has_password` - Boolean indicating if the user can login via username and pasword (as opposed to only via social login)
+    * `has_password` - Boolean indicating if the user can login via username and password (as opposed to only via social login)

   Errors:
     * 401 `UnauthorizedException` - Occurs if the authorization token provided is invalid.

 - GET: `/auth/v1.0/get_user` - Retrieves a user by username

   Request fields:
     * `username` - The username of the user object we are requesting